txh51591/tm-repo/README.md

 # threat-matrix

-A Threatrix demonstration repository for Threatrix capabilites.
+A repository created to demonstrate Threatrix capabilites.